 Find out about potential coronavirus (Covid-19) scams, how they could affect you, and how to protect yourself.

-A major event like Coronavirus can initiate new types of scam activity.
+A major event like the coronavirus pandemic can initiate new types of scam activity.
 You may have already seen reports of fraudulent activity around the sale of face masks and hand sanitiser.

-When it comes to financial services, the scam activity is more nuanced and often appears after the initial shock of a major event.
-With that in mind, we are urging consumers to be vigilant for scams that could appear over the coming months.
+With financial services, the scam activity is more nuanced and often appears after the initial shock of a major event.
+With that in mind, we urge consumers to be vigilant for scams that could appear over the coming months.

-Scammers are sophisticated, opportunistic and will try to get personal details or money from victims in many ways.
-They tend to target people who are more vulnerable or susceptible to being scammed, particularly in the current climate with many more people being at home.
+Scammers are sophisticated and opportunistic and will try to get personal details or money from victims in many ways.
+They tend to target people who are more vulnerable or susceptible to being scammed, particularly with so many of us staying at home.

 What tactics to look out for

-- Exploiting short-term financial concerns, scammers may ask you to hand over an upfront fee – usually between £25 and £450 – when applying for a loan or credit that you never get.
+- To exploit your short-term financial concerns, scammers may ask you to hand over an upfront fee – usually between £25 and £450 – when applying for a loan or credit that you never get.
 This is known as loan fee fraud or advance fee fraud.

 - ‘Good cause’ scams.
-This is where investment is sought for good causes such as the production of sanitiser, manufacture of personal protection equipment (PPE) or new drugs to treat coronavirus – with scammers using the promise of high returns to entice consumers.
+This is where scammers seek investment for good causes such as the production of sanitiser, personal protection equipment (PPE) or new drugs to treat the virus.
+They use the promise of high returns to entice you.

-- Using the uncertainty around stockmarkets, scammers may advise you to invest or transfer existing investments into non-standard investments.
+- Using the uncertainty around stockmarkets, scammers may advise you to invest or transfer existing investments into high return (and high risk) investments.

-- Clone firms - firms must be authorised by us to sell, promote, or advise on the sale of insurance products.
-Some scammers will claim to represent authorised firms to appear genuine.
+- Clone firms – firms must be authorised by us to sell, promote, or advise on the sale of insurance products.
+To appear genuine, some scammers will claim to represent authorised firms.
 In particular, be aware of life insurance firms that may be cloned.

-- Scammers may contact you claiming to be from a Claims Management Company (CMC), insurance company or your credit card provider.
-They may say they can help you recuperate losses by submitting a claim, for the cost of a holiday or event such as a wedding cancelled due to coronavirus.
-They will ask you to send them some money or your bank details.
+- Scammers may contact you claiming to be from a claims management company (CMC), insurance company or your credit card provider.
+They may say they can help you recover losses by submitting a claim, for the cost of a holiday or event such as a wedding cancelled due to the virus.
+They will ask you to send them money or your bank details.

-- Cold calls, emails, texts or WhatsApp messages stating that your bank is in trouble due to the coronavirus crisis, and pushing you to transfer your money to a new bank with alternative banking details.
+- Cold calls, emails, texts or WhatsApp messages may claim that your bank is in trouble due to the coronavirus pandemic.
+They may push you to transfer your money to a new bank with different banking details.